ZidanZinadin/Project_Mindwell/README.md

 ## API Endpoints

-This repository no longer contains a backend.
+This repository doesn't contain a backend.
 The frontend uses a local, client-side chatbot by default.
 If you need a server-backed chatbot, maintain it in a separate private repo or folder and do not store secrets in this repo.

 ## License

 MIT

-# Updated Mon Nov 24 12:46:13 GMT 2025
+# Updated Mon Dec 8 12:46:13 GMT 2025